 Ready to Visit Santa’s Wonderland Texas?

 Silly me, coming from the Northeast and never having been before, I assumed that it was lights and a few activities.
 I was wrong.
 Very wrong.
-There are bands, shopping, food, activities, movies playing, and plenty of places to sit down.
+There are bands, shopping, food, activities, movies, and plenty of places to sit down.
 We could have spent far longer there watching the movies and I would have planned more time for Christmas shopping.

 So here are tips from a Santa’s Wonderland Texas newbie to make your visit go smoothly.